brcopping/numpad/README.md

-Its currently a work in progress and dosent work.
+This project is currently a work in progress, I do not advise that you copy me!